ngneat/react-rxjs/README.md

 }
 ```

-We can pass multiple effects.
+We can pass multiple effects to `useComponentEffects`.

 <div>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>